-Priyanka & Nick Jonas Wedding Preparations Begin: Puja Organised At Madhu Chopra’s Residence
+Priyanka & Nick Jonas' Wedding Preparations Begin: Puja Organised At Madhu Chopra’s Residence

 The Game of Thrones star Sophie Turner sports a traditional Indian ensemble apt for the occassion and so does her fiance Joe Jonas, who is seen in a light blue kurta pyjama set.

-PeeCee & Nick Head To Jaipur After The Puja
+PeeCee & Nick To Head To Jodhpur After The Puja

 It is reported that Priyanka Chopra and Nick Jonas will head to Jodhpur after the puja in Mumbai and gear up for their mehendi, sangeet and wedding and the ceremonies will begin right from tonight.